Chapter 7 Bankruptcy Attorney

 Chapter 7 Lawyer in Orange County

-How Does Chapter 7 Bankruptcy Work?
+Chapter 7 Bankruptcy California Exemptions

-Each state has its own laws on what qualifies as exempt property.
-However, some states allow you to choose between state and federal bankruptcy exemptions.
+Each state has its own laws on what qualifies as exempt property when it comes to having your debt discharged.
+However, some states allow you to choose between state and federal exemptions.
 California requires filers to use state exemptions when they file bankruptcy.
+Below, we outline the current California bankruptcy exemptions (2025).

-You may use the California bankruptcy exemptions for your case once you have lived in the state for at least 730 days prior to filing.
+NOTE: You may use California’s bankruptcy exemptions for your case once you have lived in the state for at least 730 days prior to filing.
 If you do not meet this requirement, you will use the exemptions of the state you previously lived in.
-Below, we outline the current California bankruptcy exemptions.

-• Homestead exemption: Equity up to $600,000
+• Homestead Exemption: Equity up to $361,076 or $722,507

-• Motor vehicle exemption: Equity up to $3,625
+• Motor Vehicle Exemption: Equity up to $8,625

-• Personal property exemption:
+• Personal Property Exemption:

 • Personal and household items